 After your furnace/heating system, the next largest energy consumer in your home is your water heater.
 Heat pump water heaters can help reduce your hot water-energy consumption, costs, and carbon emissions.

-Heat pump water heaters cost a bit more than standard electric or propane water heaters, but they easily pay for themselves in annual energy cost savings.
+The most cost-effective applications for heat pump water heaters (HPWHs) in existing homes are as replacements for standard electric or propane water heaters.
+HPWHs cost a bit more than standard electric or propane water heaters, but they easily pay for themselves in annual energy cost savings.
 In addition, compared to standard electric and propane water heaters, they reduce carbon dioxide emissions by 60-70%.
-Compared to Energy Star natural gas water heaters, HPWHs are much more efficient and reduce CO2 emissions by about 50%, and the annual heating costs are about the same.
+Compared to Energy Star natural gas water heaters, HPWHs are much more efficient and reduce CO2 emissions by about 50%, but the annual energy costs are about the same.

-The installed cost for a HPWH is about $800 more than the installed cost of an efficient gas water heater or standard electric water heater, or ~$700 more than an efficient propane water heater.
-The HPWH will pay for itself in about 2 years vs. a propane water heater, or 2.1 years vs. an electric resistance water heater, as shown.
-If replacing a gas water heater, utility rebates can eliminate most or all of the initial cost difference, but the HPWH does not reduce annual energy costs (for now, unless/until natural gas prices increase relative to electricity prices).
+The installed cost for a HPWH is about $1,500 more than the installed cost of an efficient gas, propane, or standard electric water heater.
+The HPWH will pay for itself in about 4.0 years vs. a standard electric water heater, as shown.

 There are a few potential challenges in installing a HPWH, and you need to consider the following four issues before making a decision to buy one for your home.